JoBCB/HackingP3_2019/Hello_Worlds.md

 	> _02_  type: emacs
 	> _03_  hit the Escape key;
 	> _04_  hit the "x" key.
 This should bring up a "M-x" prompt at the bottom left of the screen.
   	> _05_  to launch the Doctor game, simply type "doctor" here and hit Return.
 The Doctor game is a simulated psychotherapist.

-_Emacs Games can be found in /usr/share/emacs/22.1/lisp/play_
+_More Emacs Games can be found in /usr/share/emacs/22.1/lisp/play_

 _References:_

 - [Mac Terminal Games (Doctor)](https://www.youtube.com/watch?v=smrQWc7JYiI)
 - [Use your mac as a psychotherapist](http://osxdaily.com/2010/01/23/use-your-mac-as-a-psychotherapist/)